 How can we judge between better and worse in relation to decisions concerning place and space?
 More particularly, how can we ensure justice in relation to place-related outcomes and processes?

 These are the central questions which dominate my research interests and activities.
 In my recent writing I have focused attention on issues of ethical values, just outcomes and the public good as well as the nature of the relationship between knowledge and action.
 I seek to get beyond critical analysis of inequality and injustice to consider how policy interventions can be rendered more just and equitable.
 I explore the nature of judgement and justice arguing that just planning is the `art of situated ethical judgement´.
 This in turn links to the work of others in the Department, who are concerned to explore and develop contemporary conceptualisations of social justice.

 Complementing this research has been an exploration of the role of `technical´ information in policy-making.
 This has involved studies of the process of technological change, in particular the organisational and institutional issues influencing the effective implementation of computing technologies, such as GIS, and the role of the resulting knowledge in policy-making processes.

 I'm currently leading a research programme on the challenges that researchers face in working with non-academics to enhance the relevance and impact of their work, Making Knowledge That Matters.
 The co-production of knowledge, when academics and non-academics work together, has the potential to generate research that achieves both intellectual excellence and public benefit.
 Such collaboration is not new, but in the past has tended to take a back seat to more conventional forms of research.
 Now, with enormous changes taking place because of austerity measures, particularly in the public sector, there is scope for universities to become more involved with the outside world and to ask more pertinent research questions.

 I have a long-standing commitment to the development of doctoral education and early career academics in planning.

-I am currently Primary Supervisor to the following research student:
+I am Primary Supervisor for the following research students: